osmoscraft/osmosnote/packages/server/public/devlog.md

 ---

 - DONE
+  - Search and insert
+    - Window bridge
+  - Sync mouse click to cursor location
+  - Fix editor focus restore issue
+    - encapsulate logic in editor component.
+Use "focus" and "blur" as trigger
   - Compress timestamp to 8 digit with a-z0-9 and epoch time with ms precision
     - Why not sequential id?
   - Add createdOn timestamp metadata field